 simply brainstorm several possible domain names that would be suitable for your business.

-also be as straightforward as possible.
-Remember that there are a number of possible extensions that
+be as straightforward as possible.
+Remember that there are a number of possible extensions that are available,

 With your list of potential names, you’ll either need to choose a hosting service or decide to host on your own server